Phrases and Idioms 201-300 (critical - event)

 202. cross - at cross purposes Mutual misunderstanding due to each side referring to a different matter

-203. cross – cross a cheque To draw or print two parallel lines across a cheque so that it can only be paid into a bank account.
+203. cross – cross a check To draw or print two parallel lines across a check so that it can only be paid into a bank account.

 204. cross - cross one’s fingers Cross one finger with another as a sign of hope that a good or the wished-for thing will happen.